 Go to My Enrolment

 MySCU is the secure intranet available to all students.
 You login to MySCU from the public website It provides you with a portal into all the key services you will need as a student studying at SCU (for example the library).
 Most importantly it contains your Learning Site.
 Your Learning Site becomes available only when you enrol in a unit.
 It is where you will find your unit documents, text book lists and from here you can communicate with your classmates, tutors and lecturers online.

 Go to MySCU

-- Your formal offer to study a course at SCU.
-Your offer contains important details including the name of the course, the location where you’ll be studying, the SCU School/College offering your course and the year, the study period when you’ll start and any offer conditions your offer may have.
+Your formal offer to study a course at SCU.
+Your offer contains important details including the name of the course, the location where you’ll be studying, the SCU School/College offering your course and the year, the teaching period when you’ll start and any offer conditions your offer may have.
 It also contains the SCU student number that has been allocated to you.

 Specific Offer Conditions: Your official offer contains a section called “Specific Offer Conditions”.
 These are conditions that must be fulfilled before you will be allowed to start studying.
 For example sometimes we may need to get a copy of a transcript of your past academic results.
 Check your offer to see whether there are any specific conditions attached to it.
 If so, you will need to provide the Admissions Team at SCU with any information they may have requested before you can enrol in units.